Most of us wish we had a better memory.

 Here is a list of things to do, to fit in with how your brain already learns best.

 - Work in short bursts of time.
 We are predisposed to concentrate for only short periods of time.
-So make sure you take frequent breaks and do something completely different, so that when you come back five minutes later, your brain is ready for more.
+So for a better memory, make sure you take frequent breaks and do something completely different, so that when you come back five minutes later, your brain is ready for more.

 - Divide what you have to learn into small chunks of information.
 Your brain will naturally absorb what you are learning if you focus on a little at a time.
 You can learn an infinite amount of information, providing you break it up into small enough pieces.

 - Use colours to draw your notes.
 The more visual (images, diagrams, symbols etc) your notes, the easier your brain will find remembering them.
+You want a better memory?
 More pictures, fewer words.
 That’s the key.

 - And use those colours to group similar information together.
 Use colour strategically, not randomly.
 When you organise your notes use colour purposefully to help you remember chunks of information.